brandur/sorg/content/articles/second-wave-api-first.md

 * The power of Facebook's Graph API was hugely constricted post-Cambridge Analytica where a single rogue app was able to suck up data on millions of users and put it up for sale.
 Strict app review procedures were implemented.
 The API went from open access to a walled garden.

 * Even more extreme, Instagram's previously public API was deprecated totally.
 Realizing they had a real money maker on their hands, they saw no reason to share ad revenue with anyone else.
-Use Instagram through the first-party app or, not at all.
+Use Instagram through the first-party app or not at all.

 * Even APIs like GitHub's that stayed quite open had to crack down to a degree.
 Endpoints became authenticated by necessity and aggressive rate limiting was put in to curb abuse and reduce operational toil.
-Even when APIs were still quite open, using them build a full-scale third party app became more difficult as limiters flattened heavy (even if legitimate) use.
+Even when APIs were still quite open, using them to build a full-scale third party app became more difficult as limiters flattened heavy (even if legitimate) use.

-The rationale for why APIs were being declawed or disappearing completely varied --- abuse, monetization pressure, competitive risk, privacy, etc. --- but the pattern was clear.
+The rationale for why APIs were being declawed or disappearing completely varied---abuse, monetization pressure, competitive risk, privacy, etc.---but the pattern was clear.
 Walls were going up across the world.

 APIs didn't disappear, but the expectation of an API became more limited to developer-focused platforms whose users paid them --- Stripe, Twilio, Slack, etc. When new consumer products appeared on the market (e.g. TikTok), no one expected them to have much in the way of an API.